Our 6 key policies are:

 - Our suppliers are required to meet high standards of quality, consistency and continuity.

-- We monitor resources (e.g. energy, utilities, and paper) and have procedures to reduce waste and time.
+- We monitor resources (e.g. energy, utilities, and paper) and have procedures to reduce physical waste and our time.

 6) Communicating our QA Policy

-We communicate our QA policy to our staff, customers and suppliers using the website, by placing a copy in the office manual, and in reception.
+We communicate our QA policy to our staff, associates, clients and suppliers using our main website, and by placing a link to this web page in the office manual.

-7) As Managing Director, Ewan Pearson and all staff are responsible for the quality of our business.
+7) The Managing Director and and all staff are collectively responsible for the quality of our business.

 8) All policies are reviewed at least yearly in January.